 5. Arresting Wells

-The arresting city of Wells offers a serene escape to striking architecture, charming British quintessence and rolling hills, and is one of the best day trips from Bristol.
+The arresting city of Wells offers a serene escape to striking architecture, charming British quintessence and rolling hills, and is one of the best Bristol day trips.
 Located in the heart of Somerset and a 50-minute drive from Bristol, Wells is a medieval town with stunning landmarks.

 The key attraction in Wells is its majestic cathedral.
 The Gothic cathedral features an arresting facade, scissor arches, a honeycomb ceiling and Gothic cloisters, and is one of the finest examples of Gothic architecture.
 Next to the cathedral, Vicars’ Close is the most enchanting lane in England and a key place to visit in Wells.
 The medieval lane boasts a double row of gorgeous cottages.